-"Professor Danvers," she said, sliding backward out of the main thoroughfare.
+"Professor Danvers," she said, sliding backwards out of the main flow of pedestrian traffic.
 "You know who I am?
 Good.
 Now maybe you'll extend me the same courtesy."
 She tilted her head, nose scrunching just barely.
 A smattering of freckles dotted that nose, invisible to anyone more than a few feet away.
-I don't know why I noticed that, like I don't know why, in that moment as she tried to figure out what I meant, I noticed everything else about her-that she was tall, only an inch or two shorter than me with a lean, athletic build, that she wore little or no makeup and smelled only of soap, a clean tang that I found myself committing to memory.
+In that moment as she tried to figure out what I meant, I noticed the freckles and everything else about her-that she was tall, only an inch or two shorter than me, with a lean, athletic build, that she wore little or no makeup and smelled only of soap, a clean tang that I found myself committing to memory.
 "Your name," I said finally.
 "You didn't answer roll call."
 "Oh.
 Right.
 Elena.
 Elena Michaels."
 In human society, an introduction is typically a jumping-off point for further conversation, at least followed by a handshake and an inane question or two.
-But she said it, not as an opening, but as a closing, her gaze sliding past me, hefting her purse to her shoulder, clearly expecting-or hoping-that answering that one question would secure her release.
-When I made no move to step back, she gave the softest sigh, inaudible to anyone with normal hearing, then leaned back against the wall, hugging her purse to her chest.
+But she said it not as an opening, but as a closing, her gaze sliding past me as she hefted her purse strap to her shoulder, clearly expecting-or hoping-that answering that one question would secure her release.
+When I made no move to step back, she gave the softest sigh, inaudible to anyone with human hearing, then leaned back against the wall, hugging her purse to her chest.
 "I'm not in your class.
 Not yet.
 I'm on the waiting list.
 Third."
 "Classes are for registered students only."
 One thin shoulder lifted in a shrug.
 "Sure, but I tried to register-" "Not hard enough.
-The class didn't fill until the end of registration period, meaning you obviously couldn't be bothered-" "Couldn't be bothered?"
+The class didn't fill until near the end of the registration period, meaning you obviously couldn't be bothered-" "Couldn't be bothered?"
 Her eyes flashed and she opened her mouth to say more, then snapped it shut, and looked away.
 "Fine."
 "Fine?
 Fine what?"
 Another blaze, doused just as quickly as the first, but lingering in a brittle clip to her words.
-"Fine meaning I'll stay out of your class until I get a spot.
+"Fine, meaning I'll stay out of your class until I get a spot.
 If I get a spot."
-I hesitated.
-This wasn't the answer I wanted . . . wasn't what I'd been aiming for, though I realized it only as the words left her mouth.
+This wasn't the answer I'd been aiming for, though I realized it only as the words left her mouth.
 So what had been my goal?
 I wasn't sure.
-I suppose I'd been digging for something, some reaction.
+I suppose I'd been digging for a reaction.
 Well, I got one.
 Just not the one I wanted.
 "Excuse me," she murmured, jaw tight as she slipped around me.

-She got two feet away before I snapped to and jumped into her path.
+She got two feet away before I jumped into her path.